mazarang23/turtlebot-move-on-inclined/README.md

 # turtlebot-move-on-inclined
-a project in ros with python for move a robot on inclined surface
+a project in ros with python scripts for move a robot on inclined surface
+#turtlebot3
+#ros_kinetic
+#ubunto_16.04